xEmmaMcHughx/demonstration-example/README.md

 * How is Asciidoc employed in documentation / how is it rendered
 ___________________________________________________________________________________________________________________

-This is an example repository to demonstrate Git to students.
-Students are tasked with completing the following tasks:
+This is an _example_ repository to demonstrate Git to students.
+Students are tasked with completing the following:
 1) Editing concept pages for recipes
 2) Creating a recipe (procedure)
 3) Contributing to the structuring of the document (introduction to modular documentation)